-If you’re planning an adventure in the European country of Portugal, and you don’t want your trip to consist of the same old stuff, like spending endless hours on the country’s tempting beaches or visiting the Mosteiro dos Jerónimos in Lisbon, you need to know about some of the country’s more unique and unusual attractions….
+If you’re planning an adventure in the European country of Portugal, and you don’t want your trip to consist of the same old stuff.
+Such as spending endless hours on the country’s tempting beaches or visiting the Mosteiro dos Jerónimos in Lisbon, then we have some top ideas for you, Here are some of the country’s more unique and unusual attractions.

 Whale Watching in the Azores Islands

 If you’re looking for something truly unique and awe-inspiring to do in Portugal, then go and see the whales in the Azores Islands.
 You’ll be able to get surprisingly close to these beautiful and majestic creatures and their dolphin friends while exploring the seas of these wonderful islands.
 Also, try snorkelling or diving while you’re there and you will be blown away by the beauty of nature.
 This is an attraction that you will not soon forget once you’ve left Portugal.